Active Duty Family Members

 General Enrollment Period

 If you don't enroll in Medicare Part B during the special enrollment period, your next opportunity to enroll in Part B is during the general enrollment period (January 1 - March 31 each year).
 Your Part B coverage and TRICARE coverage will start on July 1 of the year you enroll.
-You may also be required to pay the Medicare Part B premium surchargeAn additional 10% for each 12-month period that you were eligible to enroll in Part B, but didn’t.
+You may also be required to pay the Medicare Part B Late Enrollment Penalty.